Subject-To Mortgages: The Ultimate Guide for Investors

 4. Lender’s Non-Involvement: The lender is often unaware of the subject-to agreement.
 This can save on closing costs and other fees typically associated with a new mortgage.
 However, it’s important to understand the potential risks if the lender discovers the arrangement, which we’ll discuss later.

-Roles of Buyer, Seller, and Lender
+Who Does What?
+Buyer, Seller, and Lender Roles

 Understanding each party’s distinct roles in a subject-to mortgage transaction is key.
 This resource on subject-to mortgages provides further insights.